Student Services and Support Services

 Book Return Policy

-- Textbooks must be in their original condition.
+- Books must be unmarked and in good condition.

 Since Forsyth Tech has no residence halls, students must make their own housing arrangements.
-Limited housing and apartment information may be obtained from the college information desk or student support resources.
+Limited housing and apartment information may be obtained from Counseling, Career and Disability Services (1st Floor), Allman Center, Main Campus.

 Limited health services are provided through the Campus Police.
-First aid supplies are located in the shop areas; however, injuries requiring more than minor first aid will be treated in the emergency room of either Novant Health or Wake Forest Baptist Health.
+First aid supplies are located in shop areas; however, injuries requiring more than minor first aid will be treated in the emergency room of either Forsyth Medical Center or Wake Forest University Baptist Medical Center.

-The Grill, located on the lower level of Hauser Hall, Main Campus offers breakfast and lunch daily, 8 a.m. – 2 p.m. during spring and fall.
+The Grill, located on the lower level of Hauser Hall, Main Campus offers breakfast and lunch daily, 7:30 a.m. - 1:30 p.m. during spring and fall.
 Summer term hours may vary.
+For information about meal plans, please contact the food services manager at 336.734.7338.

-Vending services are available in the Technology Student Services Building, Snyder Hall, Allman Center, Parkway Building, Carolina Building and Greene Hall (all located on Main Campus); the Swisher Center; West Campus; the Woodruff Center; the Northwest Forsyth Center; the Transportation Technology Center; and the Robert L. Strickland Center.
+Vending services are available in the Technology Student Services Building, Snyder Hall, Allman Center, Parkway Building, Carolina Building and Greene Hall (all located on Main Campus); the Swisher Center; West Campus; the Woodruff Center and the Northwest Forsyth Center.

 Lost and Found